jeremitu/wifi-reset/README.md

 WiFi Reset Service
 ==================

-Systemd service to reset (ifdown &amp; ifup) all wireless interfaces on boot.
+Systemd service to reset (rfkill block &amp; unblock) all wireless interfaces on boot.
 Greatly improves reliability of wifi adapters on the BeagleBone Black's Debian OS with 3.8 kernel.

 Installation
 ============